 Organomation has specialized in manufacturing nitrogen evaporators for over sixty years.
 Organomation's MULTIVAPs are ideal for concentrating large batches of samples, and are used in numerous sample preparation methodologies.
 The 9, 30, 48, and 80 position units are available in high temperature dry block models.
 Nitrogen gas is delivered to each sample via individual stainless steel needles connected to the hand built gas distribution manifold.
 All of our MULTIVAPs include a built in timer to shut heat and nitrogen gas off for maximum efficiency.

 The uniform evaporation provided by the system stems from the block inserts which are expertly customized to your sample vials.
 These inserts are designed to have a snug fit around your sample vials for optimal heat transfer.

-Typically, Organomation technicians drill inserts so that approximately 7mm of the sample vial is sticking above the insert as illustrated in the picture below.
+For short tubes, typically Organomation technicians drill inserts so that approximately 7mm of the sample vial is visible above the top of the block.
 This provides the operator with enough room to seize the sample vial without burning themselves while the insert covers the majority of the vial for the best heat transfer possible.

 If you desire a different set up, i.e. you want more of the test tube to stick out above the insert, please inform an Organomation Sales Technician when placing your order.